Are We Lost Forever is now available to rent, stream and buy

-At what point does the hope, optimism and passion of a relationship end?
-This question sits at the heart of David Färdmar’s feature debut, as love, separation, regret and desire merge.
-Here, there is no melodrama, no lazy cliches and no simple conclusions.
-Instead, we have a delicate, loving, painful and real portrayal of the endings and beginnings surrounding life.
-The journey we take alongside Adrian (Björn Elgerd) and Hampus (Jonathan Andersson) full of the raw emotion surrounding a separation.
-While at the same time, reflecting an eternal truth; while one partner may move on, the other will often struggle to accept the finality of separation.
+When does the hope, optimism and passion of a once loving relationship end?
+This question sits at the heart of David Färdmar’s feature debut, as love, separation, regret, and desire merge.
+Based on his short film Färdmar wraps his tale of love lost and love found in a delicate, loving, painful and honest portrayal of the endings and beginnings surrounding life.
+Here the journey we take alongside Adrian (Björn Elgerd) and Hampus (Jonathan Andersson) is full of the raw emotion surrounding any separation.
+Reflecting an eternal truth that while one partner may move on, the other will often struggle to accept the finality of separation.

-In a bed, once a centre of love and sensuality, Hampus finally confronts his fiancee Adrian with this very conversation.
-And while it’s not the first time the couple have split.
-This time there is a sense of finality in Hampus’ comments that Adrian cannot control.
-Adrian’s mind a forest of questions, regret and unresolved hurt as he attempts to understand the finality of the moment.
-While simultaneously, knowing that his behaviour and closed emotions have helped create the ending now at play.
-But, as both men go their separate ways, one will find freedom and rebirth, while the other wallows in regret.
-And as time goes by, both men’s paths will cross; their sexual history, pain and past love merging into a sea of unresolved turmoil.
-However, while one will move on, the other will mourn the lost opportunities he may never reclaim.
+In a bed that was once the centre of love and sensuality, Hampus finally confronts his fiancee Adrian with this very conversation, it’s not the first time the couple has split, but this time it feels different.
+There is a sense of finality in Hampus’ words that Adrian cannot control, as his mind whirs with questions, regrets and hurt.
+But Adrian also knows that his behaviour and closed emotions have helped create the ending now at play.
+However, as Hampus and Adrian go their separate ways, one will find freedom and rebirth, while the other wallows in regret as the past becomes a chain around their feet.

 READ MORE: FIREBIRD